Directory Structure#

 public#

-directories, and the generated static webpage content is stored in the public
+When the hexo g command is executed, the Hexo program compiles the source and theme directories, and the generated static webpage content is stored in the public directory.

-folder can be directly deployed as a static website.
+The content of the generated public folder can be directly deployed as a static website.

-command is executed, the content of the public
+When the hexo d command is executed, the content of the public directory is copied to the .deploy_git directory.

 scaffolds#

-means "scaffold".
-When you create a new article (hexo new 'title'
+scaffolds means "scaffold".
+When you create a new article (hexo new 'title'), Hexo builds it based on the files in this directory.

 source#